ZanardiMM/SINAQO-2023/README.md

 # SINAQO-2023
-Poster presented at the XXIV SINAQO as FQO
+Poster presented at the XXIV SINAQO as FQO-24